 Creighton vs. UConn Women's Basketball Predictions & Picks - January 3

-Wednesday's game at D.J.
-Sokol Arena has the No. 12 UConn Huskies (10-3) squaring off against the No. 21 Creighton Bluejays (10-2) at 7:00 PM (on January 3).
-Our computer prediction projects a victory for UConn by a score of 72-69, who is slightly favored by our model.
+Wednesday's game between the No. 12 UConn Huskies (10-3) and the No. 21 Creighton Bluejays (10-2) at D.J.
+Sokol Arena has a projected final score of 72-69 based on our computer prediction, with UConn securing the victory.
+Game time is at 7:00 PM on January 3.

-The Bluejays are coming off of a 67-56 victory against St. John's (NY) in their most recent game on Saturday.
+The Bluejays took care of business in their last matchup 67-56 against St. John's (NY) on Saturday.

-The Bluejays are coming off of a 67-56 victory against St. John's (NY) in their most recent outing on Saturday.
-The Huskies head into this matchup following a 95-64 win over Marquette on Sunday.
-In the Bluejays' win, Lauren Jensen led the way with a team-high 20 points (adding three rebounds and six assists).
-Paige Bueckers scored 25 points in the Huskies' win, leading the team.
+The Bluejays came out on top in their last game 67-56 against St. John's (NY) on Saturday.
+In their last game on Sunday, the Huskies claimed a 95-64 victory over Marquette.
+Lauren Jensen scored a team-high 20 points for the Bluejays in the victory.
+In the Huskies' win, Paige Bueckers led the team with 25 points (adding one rebound and five assists).

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!